getditto-shared/bluetooth-blog-tutorial/iOS/Posts/Getting-Started-with-Core-Bluetooth.md

 The maximum speed of communicating via GATT is only really a few kilobytes per second.
 Again, in our chat app, this is a limitation that we would never bump up against, but in more heavier applications, this could easily become a bottleneck quickly.
 Depending on your use case, you might have to optimise your message payloads to be more efficient.

 ### Additional Speed Penalties With Reliable Delivery
 When specifying writing data to a characteristic with the `.withResponse` attribute (guaranteeing the peripheral will confirm it received the data), this roundhouse operation also incurs an additional speed penalty.
-For use case that require the absolute top most speed, it is usually best to rely on unreliable delivery instead and to implement your own error correction logic.
+For use cases that require the absolute top most speed, it is usually best to rely on unreliable delivery instead and to implement your own error correction logic.

 ### Different Levels of Control Per Platform
 While Core Bluetooth instigates its own specific policies, these may not apply to the equivalent BLE implementations on other devices such as Android.
 A big example of this is the limitations Core Bluetooth imposes on how much and what sort of data can be included in the advertising packets of a peripheral.
 As such, when building a product that might have an equivalent Android counterpart, care must be taken to ensure the interfaces behave the same way.